HolmesBryant/a-markdown/README.md

   I :heart: Markdown!
 </a-markdown>
 ```
+The options which this component exposes are listed at the end of this document.
+[Available Options](#availableoptions)

 For a full list of available options, please refer to the Showdown Options Documentation.

 [Showdown Options Documentation](https://www.google.com/url?sa=E&q=https://github.com/showdownjs/showdown/options)

 ## Examples